David-Durst/embeddedHaskellAetherling/theory/Basic.md

 This language has the most simple types and operators necessary to get multi-rate pipelines

 ## Types
+Aetherling has two collection types, tuples and sequences.
+A tuple enables the unary, combinator operators to accept multiple arguments.
+A sequence shows how many elements an operator processes.
+Sequence are reshaped below into space-sequences (`SSeq`) and time-sequences (`TSeq`).
+Aetherling uses the type reshaping to express differently parallelized schedules.

 1. `Int` - integer
 2. `Tuple n t` - homogeneous ntuple
 2. `t x t'` - heterogeneous tuple